 TSOs shall provide a detailed and comprehensive description of the methodology and process, including information on the parameters employed and the key assumptions, used to calculate the technical capacity according to Commission‟s Decision 2010/685/EU

-Adjacent TSOs shall cooperate to reduce discrepancies with regards to capacity offered at either side of an interconnection point, including cooperating on extreme network scenarios.
+Adjacent TSOs shall exchange information regarding detailed calculation of capacities and cooperate so as to maximize capacity offered at either side of an interconnection point, including cooperating on extreme network scenarios.

-The Network Code shall also provide a procedure for identifying, and reasonably dealing with any discrepancies, as defined above.
-This procedure shall give priority to interconnection points presenting congestions or major discrepancies, with a view to reach full use of potential to maximise capacity offered.

-d) ENTSOG shall provide a reasonable timeline for capacity discrepancy reduction which is consulted with stakeholders.
-ENTSOG shall also provide a comprehensive report on capacity discrepancies and the measures taken to reduce those.
-The Agency shall receive this report on a yearly basis.

-The Network Code shall define rules for TSOs, for the update of their calculation of available and technical capacity with a minimum requirement of quarterly updates for technical capacity.

 Disputes will be settled as described in the Interconnection Agreement section.

 8. Cross-border cooperation